Forests of Uncertaint(r)ees: Using tree-based ensembles to estimate probability distributions of future conflict: Sources of Uncertainty in Conflict Prediction

-However, the conflict event datasets that forecasts rely on for the prediction target and the most important feature set also suffer from several biases and shortcomings themselves.
-Mostly based on news reporting, both the accuracy of the information contained and the selection of events covered are potential sources of bias \citep{earl_use_2004, althaus_total_2022}.
+However, the conflict event datasets that forecasts rely on, not only as the most important feature set but also for the prediction target, suffer from several biases and shortcomings themselves.
+Mostly based on news reporting, both the accuracy of the information contained and the selection of events covered are potentially affected \citep{earl_use_2004, althaus_total_2022}.
 While not perfect, information on the events ultimately recorded has been evaluated as reasonably accurate, with errors regarding exact location and number of fatalities within acceptable boundaries for the \emph{pgm} prediction problem \citep{weidmann_accuracy_2015}.
 In contrast, it is often hard to determine what portion of violence is reported at all and to what extent it is biased exactly, given the difficulty of establishing an accurate ground truth in a conflict context \citep{price_selection_2015, althaus_total_2022}.
 Selection biases generally depend on the widely varying judgments of newsworthiness and (partisan) preferences by a particular source \citep{davenport_views_2002, baum_filtering_2015, dietrich_known_2020}, while also impacted by logistical factors such as the possibility for information to reach reporters \citep{weidmann_closer_2016, croicu_communication_2017}.
 In sum, this likely results in considerable variance in data quality across different contexts.

 These limitations add up to significant hidden uncertainty in point predictions, with forecasts for a given month and location almost guaranteed to be wrong to some degree.